WebMCP for Shopify Stores — The Browser AI Layer Shopify's MCP-UI Doesn't Cover

 What Shopify actually shipped

-To see what's missing, it helps to be precise about what's already there:
+To see what's missing, you have to be precise about what's already there.
+People blur these together and then make the wrong call:

 Together those cover three real channels: agents shopping via APIs, agents shopping inside their own chat UI, and agents executing comparison purchases across stores.
-They do not cover the fourth channel: the AI agent inside the shopper's browser, on your storefront, in their session.
+What they do not cover is the fourth channel - the AI agent inside the shopper's browser, on your storefront, in their logged-in session.
+That one's yours to handle, whether you know it yet or not.

 Where WebMCP fits

-When a shopper opens your store in Chrome and asks AI Mode, "add the medium black to cart," the in-browser agent has two options:
+A shopper opens your store in Chrome and tells AI Mode, "add the medium black to cart."
+The in-browser agent has exactly two options:

-- Read the rendered DOM and click around like a low-fidelity user.
-This is what the W3C audit logic calls pseudo-WebMCP — the agent is interacting with your store, but informally.
-You have no control over what it reads, what it submits, or whether it attributes the action back to your store.
+1. Read the rendered DOM and click around like a clumsy user.
+This is what the W3C audit logic calls pseudo-WebMCP - the agent is operating your store, but informally.
+You don't control what it reads, what it submits, or whether the action ever gets attributed back to you.

 WebMCP standardizes option 2.
-A page declares tools like searchProducts(query, filters), getVariant(productId, options), addToCart(variantId, quantity), or getShippingEstimate(postalCode).
-The browser-built-in agent discovers them and calls them directly.
+The page declares tools like searchProducts(query, filters), getVariant(productId, options), addToCart(variantId, quantity), or getShippingEstimate(postalCode).
+The built-in browser agent discovers them and calls them directly.

-Shopify's MCP-UI doesn't help here, because MCP-UI runs inside the AI chat window, not on your storefront.
-UCP doesn't help, because UCP is a commerce-execution protocol between agents and retailers, not a browser API. /api/mcp doesn't help, because the shopper is logged in in their browser, not on Anthropic's server.
+And here's why the other layers don't save you: Shopify's MCP-UI doesn't help, because it runs inside the AI chat window, not on your storefront.
+UCP doesn't help, because it's a commerce-execution protocol between agents and retailers, not a browser API. /api/mcp doesn't help, because the shopper is logged in in their own browser, not on Anthropic's server.
+Four standards, four jobs - and only one of them is the browser.

 Should every Shopify store implement WebMCP today?